dramforever

 Möbius inversion is an application of the inclusion-exclusion principle.
 A function is defined as follows:

-Note that in the last step I ‘switched variables’ i \leftarrow i/d and j \leftarrow j/d, and instead of looking for possible d given i and j, I look for possible di and dj given d, which is simpler because it does not involve a divisibility check.
+Note that in the last step I ‘switched variables’ ii/di \leftarrow i/d and jj/dj \leftarrow j/d, and instead of looking for possible dd given ii and jj, I look for possible didi and djdj given dd, which is simpler because it does not involve a divisibility check.

 Let’s split that up into three parts for easier handling later on: